AnniekHegeman/Seattle-Airbnb-Dataset/README.md

 [Acknowledgemetns](#Acknowledgements) <br />

 ## Introduction
-In this repository, I shall be analyzing the Seattle Airbnb Dataset which can be found on [Kaggle](https://www.kaggle.com/airbnb/seattle).
+In this repository, I analyzed the Seattle Airbnb Dataset which can be found on [Kaggle](https://www.kaggle.com/airbnb/seattle).
 The aim of this project is to analyse the Seattle Airbnb dataset, which is done based on 4 questions:
 - What is the most common price people ask for their place?
 - What common property types do people use to sell their place on Airbnb?
 - What factors are important to predict the price?